ReVanced/revanced-cli/docs/1_usage.md

 > **Note**:
 >
 > - If you want to exclude patches, you can use the option `-e`.
-In the case of YouTube, you have to exclude
+In the case of YouTube, you can exclude
-    the `microg-support` patch from  [ReVanced Patches](https://github.com/revanced/revanced-patches) with the option `-e microg-support`.
+    the `microg-support` patch from [ReVanced Patches](https://github.com/revanced/revanced-patches) with the option `-e microg-support` when mounting for example.
 >
 > - Some patches from [ReVanced Patches](https://github.com/revanced/revanced-patches) also might require
     [ReVanced Integrations](https://github.com/revanced/revanced-integrations).
 Supply them with the option `-m`.